 This really shouldn't be difficult.
 Throughout my high school and college years, I only ever used the cheapest makeup available.
 I'd enter Sephora under one scenario: to do my makeup, swipe as many free perfume samples as I could get away with, and leave.

 However, my ever-intensifying beauty fixation and unique day job have slowly coaxed me into believing that you have to pay a little more (or in some cases, a lot more) for the formulas and results you want.
-Earlier this summer, for example, I decided that $55 was the price one had to pay for the ideal red lipstick.
+For example, I decided that $55 was the price one had to pay for the ideal red lipstick.

 But I wasn't raised to be like this.
 So I decided it was time for a change.
 Here's how the experiment worked: For a week, I replaced every last one of my luxury makeup products with a drugstore option, and I didn't tell anyone.
 I chose classic products I'd loved years before and new releases whose formulas intrigued me.
 The goal was to see how I liked the products and how other people reacted to them.